projf/fpgatools/img2fmem/README.md

   * 1, 4, 6, or 8-bit image in hex text format
   * 12, 15, or 24-bit palette in hex text format
   * PNG preview to give a reasonable idea of what the converted image looks like

+You can omit `pack` or both `pack` and `palette_bits`, in which case the image will use 12-bit palette and won't be packed.

 ## Examples